What is MCP? Exploring use cases and setup

 Conclusion

 Model context protocol unburdens engineering teams from repetitive plumbing work, letting them focus on logic and user experiences.
-It turns AI assistants into true collaborators by standardising integrations under a single, vendor‑neutral protocol.
+It turns AI assistants into true collaborators by standardising how they access tools, actions, and memory, through a single, vendor‑neutral protocol designed for reliable real-world interaction.